NuGet/docs.microsoft.com-nuget/docs/Guides/Create-NET-Standard-Packages-VS2015.md

 ---

-# Create .NET standard packages with Visual Studio 2015
+# Create .NET Standard packages with Visual Studio 2015

 *Applies to NuGet 3.x.
 See [Create .NET Standard Packages with Visual Studio 2017](../guides/create-net-standard-packages-vs2017.md) for working with NuGet 4.x+.*